Players can run backwards with the ball in rugby but it’s usually a bad tactic.

 So if it doesn’t work, this will be considered poor play!

 I see it more at amateur level, particularly with a player who is more used to playing Sevens.
 It’s a reasonable tactic in Sevens rugby, but not in the fifteen-player game.

 Running The Ball Backwards Out Of Play When Time Is Up

 Here’s a classic scenario.
 The match is Wales against Ireland in 2009.
 Ireland are two points ahead in the final seconds.

 They are on the cusp of winning not just the Six Nations tournament but a Grand Slam.
 A Grand Slam means beating every opponent in the tournament.
 The team in green hadn’t achieved this since 1948.

 And then, calamity!
-A hapless sub gives away a penalty in kicking range.
+A hapless Irish sub gives away a penalty in kicking range.
 Up steps Welsh sharp-shooter Steven Jones to kick Wales to a win.
-The game is in the red so this is the final action.
+The game is in the red so this will be the final action.

 What’s happened?
 Did it go over or under the posts?
 Most of the watching supporters couldn’t tell.
 But Murphy knew it had gone under the posts.
 A miss!